 2,3,4-Tri-O-acetyl-a-D-xylopyranosyl bromide

 2,3,4-Tri-O-acetyl-a-D-xylopyranosyl bromide is a biomedical compound used in antiviral drug research.
 It can contribute to developing HSV (herpes simplex virus) and VZV (varicella-zoster virus) inhibitors.
 Synonyms: Acetobromo-α-D-xylose; 1-Bromo-2,3,4-tri-O-acetyl-a-D-xylopyranoside; Bromo 2,3,4-Tri-O-acetyl-α-D-xylopyranoside; α-D-Xylopyranosyl Bromide 2,3,4-Triacetate.
-Grades: ≥95%.
+Grade: ≥95%.
 CAS No. 3068-31-3.
 Molecular formula: C11H15BrO7.
 Mole weight: 339.14.

 3,5-Di-O-lauryl-D-xylofuranose

 3,5-Di-O-lauryl-D-xylofuranose is a highly intricate biochemical compound, harnessing its prowess to study an extensive spectrum of ailments encompassing cancer, inflammation and even neurological disorders.
-Synonyms: D-Xylose,3,5-didodecanoate.
+Synonyms: D-Xylose, 3,5-didodecanoate.
 CAS No. 104767-98-8.
 Molecular formula: C29H54O7.
 Mole weight: 514.73.

 aldose 1-dehydrogenase (NAD+)